 - Rinse your mouth before and after meals

 - Keep your head up at least an hour after a meal

-- Drink small sips of water to avoid dehydration and trying flat ginger ale
+- Drink small sips of water to avoid dehydration, and try flat ginger ale

 We would like to make it clear that if you do not want to eat, it is absolutely fine.
 Just wait until the trip has ended and eat when you are ready.

 But what about eating before your magic mushroom experience?
 Is it better to take them on an empty stomach?
 Most experts agree on a light, easy-to-digest meal before your trip as it’s the least likely to cause any nausea or irritability in your digestive tract when the psilocybin side effects kick in.

 What About Eating Magic Mushrooms on an Empty Stomach?